heseba/wotdl2api/README.md

 # WoTDL Ontology to REST

 ## Overview
 This toolchain allows to generate REST APIs from instances of the [WoTDL OWL Ontology](https://vsr.informatik.tu-chemnitz.de/projects/2019/growth/wotdl/wotdl.owl), which is part of the GrOWTH approach for Goal-Oriented End User Development for Web of Things Devices.
-[1]
+[1] WoTDL has been listed on the [LOV4IoT Ontology Catalogue](http://lov4iot.appspot.com/?p=ontologies).

 It uses a model-to-model transformation to generate an [OpenAPI](https://openapis.org) specification.
 The Flask-based REST API is generated using [OpenAPI Generator](https://openapi-generator.tech).